Posted by Laura | December 14, 2016

 Well, almost.
 I won’t do a completely illogical view and panoramic aerial views don’t work well on small canvases.

-So that’s why I ask questions.
-I want to know why you love a scene – what stands out and why?
+Tell me why you love a scene – what stands out and why?
 What is your favorite time of day and season for that scene?
 I’ll describe the likely color palette from your answers and we’ll go from there.

-I’ll put the scene in my queue.
 I can send you progress shots so you can see how things are coming along or not – sometimes my process makes people nervous.
 Here is an example of how something goes from start to finish:

 When I’m done, you’ll be the first person I offer it to.
 If you like it, great!
 If you don’t like it, no worries.
 Either way, I keep the copyright on the image, which means if I want to make a coffee mug or mousepad something with it down the line, I can, but you get the original painting if you want and any publicity that comes with it.
 At the end of the day, that’s the investment bit, anyway.